Frequently Asked Questions

 Key features:

-Limitations: Hygraph is natively built with GraphQL APIs, so there can be a learning curve for teams without GraphQL experience.
-The platform design does lean more towards the developer experience, and while the editing UI is easy-to-use it doesn’t offer a drag-and-drop page builder like some other CMSs on this list.
+Hygraph does have a learning curve for teams without GraphQL experience, and its design leans more towards the developer experience.
+While the editing UI is easy to use it doesn’t offer a drag‑and‑drop page builder like some other CMSs on this list.
+But if you’re dealing with multilingual websites or planning to federate data from multiple sources, the advantages of Hygraph outweigh that initial ramp‑up.

 Prices per project/month, when billed annually.